ezsolti/ezsolti.github.io/_posts/2018-01-24-findmissing.markdown

 missing=[i for i in range(120) if i not in indices] print(missing)
-{% highlight python %}
+{% endhighlight %}

-(Note: for the given task actually there was some extra checks needed: check whether for a given index all the three files - ie. input, output, runtape - were created, and if yes check whether the output was actually fully completed, nevertheless I skipped that part here.)
+(Note: for the given task actually there were some extra checks needed: check whether for a given index all the three files - ie. input, output, runtape - were created, and if yes check whether the output was actually fully completed, nevertheless I skipped that part here.)

 ### Explanation